redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge1-Intro_To_Azure_CLI.md

 5. <strong>Navigate the portal and find Azure resources</strong>

    * Go to ``https://portal.azure.com`` and sign in using your credentials provided
-   * Navigate to resource groups on the left hand side, and locate the resource group previously created for you
+   * Navigate to resource groups on the left hand side, and locate the resource group previously created for you or display them through your shell window
    * Note the region in which the resource group is located

    ![Azure Portal](./images/portalrg.png)